OUR COLOR HISTORY

 Our original milk paint colors were developed to match the furniture and buildings shown at several restored villages including Old Sturbridge Village, plus museum displays in such places as Boston’s Museum of Fine Arts, New York’s Metropolitan Museum of Art, Winterthur, Colonial Williamsburg, Philadelphia Museum of Art, Wadsworth Atheneum, etc. The original Colonial pieces we copied were painted with home-made milk paint, with vivid colors and a most beautiful look of velvet.

-We started with 8 colors in 1974 and now have 32 on Old Fashioned Milk Paint and Farm House Finishes Safe Paint and 50 with Sweet Pickins Milk Paint.
+We started with 8 colors in 1974 and now have 32 on Old Fashioned Milk Paint and Farm House Finishes Safe Paint and 54 in our boutique line, Sweet Pickins Milk Paint.
 All of our original hues are exact replications of colors used in the early American colonies.

 By producing batches of strong, rich colors we have made it easy to adjust tinting in order to make pastels as well as an infinite variety of other hues by mixing our colors together.
 Practically any color can be matched by the user, the same way that artists have done with oil paints for centuries.